 - In 2004 the Authority established a Charitable Grant Program to provide a source of capital project funding to local non-profit organizations whose operations benefit the health and well-being of Escambia County residents ("Qualified Non-Profits").
 In order to receive a capital grant, a Qualified Non-Profit must demonstrate that its regular funding sources are insufficient to allow them to acquire or upgrade their equipment or facilities and meet other program guidelines.
 The grants are not loans and do not require repayment by the recipient.
 During the period 2004 - 2011 the Authority awarded more than \$1,500,000 in grants.
 In fiscal year 2012, the Authority designated \$250,000 from its reserves to fund capital grants over a five-year period commencing October 1, 2013 and ending September 30, 2017.
 The amount of grant funds available in each of the five fiscal years was \$50,000 and any amounts not awarded carried over to the following fiscal year.
 There were limits on the size of the grants awarded and other program requirements.
 The capital grant program did not award all of its designated funds by the end date, which resulted in the Authority approving the continuation of the program through fiscal year 2018 and beyond, subject to funds availability.
 A mini grant program was established during fiscal year 2015 to provide funds to Qualified Non-Profits for special events, services or projects not involving capital expenditures.
 The maximum amount of any mini grant is \$2,500.
 The mini grant fund was capped at \$25,000.
-Funds remained in the mini grant program as of the end of fiscal year 2019.
 See Note 7 for additional information on the charitable grant program. - The 2018 fiscal year brought changes to the Authority's employment of in house administrative and legal staff.
-In November 2017, the Authority's Executive Director and General Counsel, Ms. Paula Drummond, retired from her employment with the Authority under the Florida Retirement System DROP program.
+In November 2017, the Authority's Executive Director and General Counsel retired from her employment with the Authority under the Florida Retirement System DROP program.
 At that time, the Authority determined it was in its best interest to engage independent contractors to provide administrative and legal services going forward.
-Financial management and oversight services have been continuously provided since 2003 by a certified public accountant ("CPA") engaged as an independent contractor.
-In December 2018, the Authority engaged Ms. Drummond to provide administrative and legal services pursuant to an independent contractor agreement with her law firm, which was approved by the Florida Department of Management Services.
-The Authority and Ms. Drummond mutually agreed to a limited term to allow Ms. Drummond to retire not later than December 31, 2018 and to provide the Authority with a transition period to engage and train new administrative and legal service providers to start on January 1, 2019. - Additional information about the Authority, its history, and operations can be found on its website at www.echealthfinance.org.
+During the 2018 fiscal year, the Authority Board and its contractors developed a transition plan for the future operation of the Authority to commence December 31, 2018.
+The transition plan provided for the engagement of the Authority's long time CPA pursuant to an independent contractor agreement with her accounting firm to provide part time services as the Authority's Administrator and CPA, commencing January 1, 2019.
+In addition, the Authority entered into an engagement agreement with a qualified local attorney to provide general counsel services to the Authority commencing on January 1, 2019. - Additional information about the Authority, its history, and operations can be found on its website at www.echealthfinance.org.